 Granted, retirement planning takes time and effort.
 But the rewards will be worth the investment.

 Hope Nelson-Pope is online coordinating editor at The Motley Fool.
-She owns shares of Starbucks but none of the other companies mentioned here.
-JetBlue and Starbucks are Stock Advisor recommendations.
-FormFactor is a Hidden Gems pick.
+She owns shares of Microsoft and Starbucks but none of the other companies mentioned here.
+Starbucks is a Stock Advisor recommendation.
+Johnson & Johnson is an Income Investor pick.
+Microsoft is an Inside Value pick.
 The Motley Fool's disclosure policy is building a second home on Maui.